|

 parameters:

-PDB file containing N pseudo-atoms (coarse grained model).
+(string): PDB file containing N pseudo-atoms

 inpsf (string):

-PSF file containing connectivities (coarse grained model).
+PSF file containing connectivities

-Optional user defined (normalized) force constant
+user defined (normalized) force constant

-ratios r1=(16/<d>2)kb/ks
+ratios r1=(16/<d>^2)kb/ks

 and r2=kt/kb.
 See